Measuring Multiparticle Indistinguishability with the Generalized Bunching Probability: Generalized bunching for permutation invariant states

+These states span the set of states that behave bosonically under visible unitaries, see App.~\ref{sec:commentsonentanglement} for further details.
 We write $\phi_{\bm{i}} = \phi_{\bm{i}, 1}$, where $\ket{1}_{H}$ is the first label, and refer to $\phi_{\bm{i}}$ as the perfectly indistinguishable state, for short.
 The perfectly indistinguishable state describes bosons that all have the same label, and in particular, is permutation invariant.
 Observe that the definition of the perfectly indistinguishable state does not depend on the order of the elements of $\bm{i}$.

 We want to compare the generalized bunching probability for an arbitrary permutation-invariant state to that for the perfectly indistinguishable state.
 Let $\rho\in \mathcal{D}(\mathrm{Sym}^n(\mathcal{H}_V\otimes \mathcal{H}_H))$ be a state, and let $U \in \mathrm{U}(\mathcal{H}_V)$ be a unitary.
 We write $b(S|U, \rho)$ for the probability that the particles start in the state $\rho$, evolve under the linear-optical action determined by $U$, then all arrive in $S\subseteq [m]$.
 This probability is known as the generalized bunching probability of $\rho$ into $S$ under $U$.
 To express $b(S|U, \rho)$ explicitly in terms of the quantum state and the unitary, we introduce the following definition.
-We define the set of occupations (Eq.~\ref{eq:occupations}) that are nonzero only on a subset of modes $T \subseteq S$ as
+We define the set of occupations (Eq.~\ref{eq:occupations}) that are nonzero only on a subset of modes $S \subseteq S'$ as

 Then the generalized bunching probability is